timbitz/Aligater/README.md

 $ aligater stats $nameParam $normParam > output.pvl
 ```

-However there are a number of other optional arguments which can greatly expand the data compiled by `aligater stats` such as the `--vs` option which allows an arbitrary number of variable columns to summarize for each interaction.
-For example to
+However there are a number of other optional arguments which can greatly expand the data compiled by `aligater stats` such as the `--vs` option which allows an arbitrary number of variable columns to summarize for each interaction 'col:type,col:type,etc..'.
+Each entry consists of a column number (1-based) followed by a `:` and a data type character `[pcfdn]` where each character stands for:
+ * `p` : paired column with colon delimited entries for example BIOTYPEA:BIOTYPEB
+ * `c` : character containing column to include
+ * `f` : floating point number within the scope of Float64
+ * `d` : integer number within the scope of Int64
+ * `n` : some member of the Number abstract type, could be complex

+For `lig` format you can use: `--vs 18:f,24:p,21:f,22:d,23:d` which should summarize most of the important columns.

+Additionally there is a `--filt` optional flag that can be used to specify a single column and regex pattern for filtering purposes.
+For example you may want to filter for only intermolecular interactions using `--filt 1:I`.